Best practice rules for Amazon EC2

 Ensure no security group allows unrestricted ingress access to MongoDB port 27017

-- Unrestricted MySQL Access
+- Unrestricted MySQL Database Access

 - Unrestricted NetBIOS Access

-Ensure no security group allows unrestricted inbound access to port UDP/137, UDP/138, and TPC/139 (NetBIOS).
+Ensure that no security group allows unrestricted inbound access on TCP port 139 and UDP ports 137 and 138 (NetBIOS).

 - Unrestricted OpenSearch Access